Updated 11 June 2018 after Garmin reduced its 520 pricing.

 The Bolt’s standout physical attribute is the line of color LEDs, which can be programmed for use with navigation or training.

-Garmin Edge 520 vs Elemnt Bolt overall usability
+Bottom line: Garmin Edge 520 vs Elemnt Bolt overall

-Bottom line, both of these computers are quite good.
-Garmin still holds the upper hand on execution of navigation, but the Bolt's price, ease of use and modern connectivity put it on equal footing overall with Edge 520.
+Both of these computers are quite good.
+Garmin still holds the upper hand on execution of navigation, but the Bolt’s price, ease of use and modern connectivity put it on equal footing overall with the Edge 520.

-In terms of syncing, the Bolt has the upper hand, as you can get routes into the computer and rides out of it with either your phone or your wifi network.
+In terms of syncing, the Bolt has the upper hand, because you can get routes into the computer and rides out of it with either your phone or your WiFi network.
 Easy.

 Once set up, however, the units are pretty similar when you’re actually out riding.
 I’ve come to appreciate buttons over touchscreens on cycling computers, especially computers of this size.
 Many of us have become accustomed to how well smartphone touchscreens work, and bike computer touchscreens lag well behind.
 Plus, gloves and sweat and rain all conspire against touchscreens.
 Buttons just work.